garrandall/popular-music-data/tracks/every-girl-young-money.md

 Cause we like her, and we like her too
 And we like her, and we like her too
 And we like her, and we like her too
-And we like her, and she like us too, and ohhh
+And we like her, and she like us too, and oh
 I wish I could fuck every girl in the world
 I wish I could fuck every girl in the world
 I wish I could fuck every girl in the world